A Widow's Game: Plot

 The plot is based on the murder of the engineer Antonio Navarro Cerdán, stabbed to death in a garage of Patraix (Valencia) on 16 August 2017.
-The widow, nurse 'Maje', and the latter's lover and workmate Salva Rodrigo are condemned as perpetrators.
+The widow, nurse 'Maje', and the latter's lover and workmate, Salva Rodrigo are convicted as murderers.

 A police officer, Eva, is assigned to a homicide case.
-A man Arturo, whose body is not shown, was discovered in a parking lot, having several stab wounds.
-It is stated that he was likely taken by surprise by a strong male assaultor.
-Arturo's wife/widow Maria (referred to as 'Maje' who works at a hospital as a nurse) shows up with some coworker, appearing extremely griefed by the incident.
+A man, Arturo, whose body is not shown, was discovered in a parking lot, having several stab wounds.
+It is stated that he was likely taken by surprise by a strong male attacker.
+Arturo's wife/widow Maria (referred to as 'Maje', who works at a hospital as a nurse) shows up with some coworker, appearing extremely grieved by the incident.
 The police quickly suspect Maje and some man as the likely suspects after some investigating.

 It is shown that Maje cheated on Arturo with a man named Andre before the marriage, yet he forgave her.
 Maje's friend says that Arturo is very controlling, likely due to this infidelity incident.
 Eva's coworkers guessed that Maje is a nymphomaniac, but Eva disagrees, thinking she simply wants attention or to control men.

-Side note, one of Eva's colleagues is shot in the line of duty when investigating a separate case.
-This movie holds a tribute to that, based on real events.
+(Side note, one of Eva's colleagues is shot in the line of duty when investigating a separate case.
+The end of the film notes that it is dedicated to that police officer.
+Other statements note developments after Salva and Maje go to jail.
+He recants taking sole responsibility for Arturo's death and receives a lighter sentence because of cooperating with the police.)

-After tapping her cellphone, it's revealed that Maje has a double life.
-Via flashbacks, it's shown that at home/in public, she acts as a poor, innocent wife who is "abused" by her husband.
-At night, she goes to parties and is very promiscuous, having sex with several people on a regular basis, including a coworker, and some man from a party named Daniel.
-Due to all this, Arturo obviously gets suspicious of her behavior, which leads to several fights.
+After the police tap her cellphone, they learn that Maje has a double life.
+Via flashbacks, it's shown that at home/in public, she had acted at parties and is very promiscuous, having sex with several people on a regular basis, including a coworker, and a man named Daniel whom she met at a party.
+Due to all this, Arturo gets suspicious of her behavior, which leads to several arguments.
 After seeing a message from Daniel on Maje's phone, Arturo snaps and tells her to leave the house.

-After this, Maje starts to spiral, telling all the men she's sleeping with that she's being abused, and wishes Arturo was dead.
+Maje complains about Arturo to all her lovers, claims that he is abusing her, and says she wishes Arturo was dead.